 Your plan's deductible is the amount of money that you pay first, before your plan starts to pay.
-You'll see on the Medical Benefit Summary that many services, particularly preventive care, are covered by the plan without you needing to meet the deductible.
+You'll see that many services, especially preventive care, are covered by the plan without you needing to meet the deductible.
 The individual deductible applies if you enroll without dependents.
-If you and one or more dependents enroll, individual deductibles apply only until the family deductible has been met.
+If you and one or more dependents enroll, the individual deductible applies for each member only until the family deductible has been met.
 Deductible expense is applied to the out-of-pocket limit.

-Participating provider expense and non-participating provider expense apply together toward your deductibles.
+Participating provider expense and non-participating provider expense apply together toward your deductible.